 VR has a big role to play in retail as it’s a highly powerful sales tool when you put function before fiction.

 VR is the ultimate demonstration tool.
 It is the only technology that enables consumers to be completely immersed in an environment in which they can use a product or service.
 Consumer get an accurate representation of what they are thinking of buying—before they buy.
 This is particularly important for products or services that require a great amount of imagination (a leap of faith, so to speak) before a purchase.

 Think interior design

 Have you ever tried to imagine what your kitchen could look like based on a small tile sample?
-Did you ever spent hours at a home renovation store, desperately trying to figure out which paint color to choose based on a 2-inch color swatch?
+Did you ever spent hours at a home renovation store, desperately trying to figure out which paint colour to choose based on a 2-inch colour swatch?

 In other words, aside from entertaining and engaging customers, VR is a tool that gives them plenty of confidence when making a buying decision.
 This, in turn, helps to increase customer loyalty and repeat business.

 There’s no other technology that can do this.

 When consumers see an accurate representation of a product, and are able to play with it, it becomes an incredibly fun way to shop!
 And if you can delight customers, you can almost guarantee they’ll be back again.

 Imagine real estate developers giving clients a virtual reality tour before the unit is built?
 Developers, promoters, and homebuyers alike can experience the space, as opposed to just imagining it on a piece of paper.
 “Hmm,” says the client.
 “I don’t like that kitchen cupboard and tile!”
 As she uses a controller to change the tile colour and kitchen cabinet style, her shoulders physically drop; she relaxes.
 “This is what I want,” she says.
 The oohs and ahhs are nearly endless.